 Some of our favourite places to go touring on a paddle board include: The Wye, The Severn, The Dee, The Trent, The Tees, The Spey, The Caledonian Canal, South Wales Coastline, Pembrokeshire Coast, North Wales Coast, Trans-Pennine Canal, The Dorset Jurassic Coast, The Norfolk Broads, The Lakes, The Lochs, amongst many more.

-Check out Gopaddling.info - an amazing service from British Canoeing for more in depth information on locations and routes.
+Check out Gopaddling.info - an amazing service from Paddle UK for more in depth information on locations and routes.

 What to look for in a touring paddle board